PIK-ICoNe/AmbientForcing.jl/docs/src/index.md

 This is, for example, needed when one wants to calculate the Single Node Basin of a power grid with loads.
 The package can be used with any ODEFunction in mass matrix form but it is especially useful in combination with [NetworkDynamics.jl](https://github.com/PIK-ICoNe/NetworkDynamics.jl) or [PowerDynamics.jl](https://github.com/JuliaEnergy/PowerDynamics.jl).

+The paper which explains Ambient Forcing in depth is accessible under the [DOI](https://iopscience.iop.org/article/10.1088/1367-2630/ac6822).

 AmbientForcing.jl is not fully published yet.
 In order to use it you have to manually add it from GitHub!

 ```